DEC64 is a number type. It can precisely represent

 binary and decimal systems.

 representation that is very compatible with the

 To convert an

-There is a fast path for addition of integers in a software implementation that takes only 5 instructions while also providing for not-a-number and overflow protection.
+There is a fast path for addition of integers in a software implementation that takes only 5 instructions (7 on RISC-V) whilst also providing for not-a-number and overflow protection.

 ; Add rdx to rax. mov cl,al ; load the exponent of rax into cl or cl,dl ; 'or' the two exponents together jnz slow_path ; if both exponents are zero, take the fast path add rax,rdx ; add the coefficients together jo overflow ; if there was no overflow, we are done